Storage Bag “Double Weave” / Krajood Grass / THA 3115108 タイ/カチュー(水草) ストレージバッグ 二重編み S・M・L・XL 4サイズ ルイ版

 All four sizes share the same construction.

-The glue applied to the surface of Krajood baskets helps prevent deformation
+The glue applied to the surface of Krajood baskets helps prevent deformation and enhances durability,

-The glue is thoroughly dried, but in rare cases, people with sensitive skin
+The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness upon contact.

-If you are concerned, it may help to place a cloth inside the basket
+If you are concerned, it may help to place a cloth inside the basket or take care to avoid direct contact with your skin during use.

 Due to the characteristics of Krajood, storing this bag by hanging it with heavy items inside